Takata Airbag Lawsuits

 On May 19th, 2015, Takata admitted that millions of vehicles across the world were fitted with defective inflator mechanisms that can cause airbags to explode during deployment.
 The company also announced that it would be expanding its recall to 34 million U.S. vehicles – the largest auto recall in American history.

 The National Highway Transportation Safety Administration (NHTSA) also stated that the inflators were made with a propellant which could degrade over time and that consumers in states with high humidity could face increased risks.

 Product liability law requires manufacturers to ensure their products are safe for public use.
 If you believe you or someone you love was injured as a result of a defective airbag, you may have the right to pursue compensation for your losses by filing a personal injury claim.
-Contact a Houston product liability attorney at Fibich, Leebron, Copeland & Briggs today to discuss your rights and legal options.
+Contact a Houston personal injury lawyer at Fibich, Leebron, Copeland & Briggs today to discuss your rights and legal options.

 You can find out if your vehicle has been recalled by visiting your auto manufacturer’s website or by using the online VIN search tool provided by the NHTSA.